MassimoBelfioreCode/COBOL_self-study/README.md

 At the end of installation you can check if everything gone good opening a new terminal window and typing:  cobc --version

 Now if you use just like me VS Code I reccomend to install the COBOL extension.
 It is represented with a blue circle.
+However, you can use (if you want) any secure and compatible extension available.
+(Io uso questa, ^.^).